telerik/kendo-ui-core/docs/controls/charts/how-to/binding/grouped-and-stacked-remote-series.md

 title: Create Stacked and Grouped Series Bound to Remote Data
 page_title: Create Stacked and Grouped Series Bound to Remote Data | Kendo UI Charts
 description: "Learn how to bind a Kendo UI Chart with multiple stack groups to remote data."
+previous_url: /controls/charts/how-to/grouped-and-stacked-remote-series
 slug: howto_stackedgroupedseriesremote_charts
 ---

 # Create Stacked and Grouped Series Bound to Remote Data

-The example below demonstrates how to create a stacked and grouped Kendo UI Chart bound to remote data.
-The [**Bar Charts / Stacked and grouped bars** demo](http://demos.telerik.com/kendo-ui/bar-charts/grouped-stacked-bar) demonstrates the same scenario for inline data.

-The implementation consists of two steps:
+To create Stacked and Grouped Chart series that are grouped to remote data:

-1. Assign an unique Group ID value to each Gender / Age Group combination.
+1. Assign an unique Group ID value to each **Gender** / **Age Group** combination.
-1. Set the stack name for each series to match the Gender field in the [`dataBound ` event](/api/javascript/dataviz/ui/chart#events-dataBound).
+1. Set the stack name for each series to match the **Gender** field in the [`dataBound` event](/api/javascript/dataviz/ui/chart#events-dataBound).

+To see the same scenario for inline data, refer to the [**Bar Charts / Stacked and grouped bars** demo](http://demos.telerik.com/kendo-ui/bar-charts/grouped-stacked-bar).

+The example below demonstrates how to implement the steps previously described.

 ###### Example